elves/elvish.io/src/ref/language.md

 1
 ```

-Note that the behavior is different from that of bash or zsh.
-In either of them,
+Note that the behavior is different from that of bash or zsh in one important
-temporary assignments to variables do not affect their direct use in the
+place.
+In either of them, temporary assignments to variables do not affect
-command:
+their direct use in the command:

 ```sh
 bash-4.4$ x=1